 One of the longest running models in production, the Model 10 is a true classic.
 It is as much a part of firearm history as it is American history.
 The wooden grip and steel frame symbolize how far the revolver has come and how yesterday’s materials are still some of the best options for today’s firearms.
 If the past is an indication, the Model 10 will continue to be produced for decades to come.

 Smith & Wesson .357 Magnum

 Another revolver that has withstood the test of time is the .357 Magnum.
 This is their Model 586, a single/double action medium-sized revolver.
 Like many other S & W’s, it retains the wooden grip that many collectors are looking for.
 Six rounds are ready to be fired out of the 4-inch barrel at the touch of a trigger.
 The modern version is every bit as fierce as its earlier renditions.

 Smith & Wesson Model 29 .44 Magnum

-When people see this weapon, it often evokes memories of Clint Eastwood in Dirty Harry.
-There is a reason this weapon strikes fear into people, and it is not just from that iconic movie.
+When people see this firearm, it often evokes memories of Clint Eastwood in Dirty Harry.
+There is a reason this firearm strikes fear into people, and it is not just from that iconic movie.
 Today, it features a 6.5-inch barrel, carbon frame, and a double action.
 It’s hard to find a revolver you will like more.
 The Model 29 is a true stand-out among pistols.

 Smith & Wesson as a Company Today